 Still, there’s no reason that DiCaprio, Tobey Maguire and Carey Mulligan should have all the fun.

-Lisnavagh House, Lisnavagh House, on the borders of counties Carlow and Wicklow, is the kind of place that would have suited Gatsby to a tee.
+Lisnavagh House, on the borders of counties Carlow and Wicklow, is the kind of place that would have suited Gatsby to a tee.
 Even before you’ve set foot indoors, the ivy-covered portico has worked its period charm.
 Inside, you realise this is the real deal.
 Dressing tables are decked with mahogany mirrors and delicate perfume vials.
-Sitting rooms are gently jammed with Belle Époque elegance and frosted bottles of Moët recline in wooden champagne bucket.
+Sitting rooms are gently jammed with Belle Époque elegance and a frosted bottle of Moët reclines in wooden champagne bucket.

 Host and owner Emily Bunbury understands the attraction of reliving Gatsby glamour in such surrounds:

 “Roaring fires; dinner by candlelight for up to 40 guests or 20 guests around a grand mahogany table; cocktails; nostalgic surroundings; manicured lawns; Victorian pleasure grounds; romanticism; many aspects of Lisnavagh House have been brought into the 21st century however sometimes there is a feeling that time has stood still...”

 Think a friend might enjoy this article?
 Click